mars-research/redIDL/codegen/ngc/src/type_resolution/README.md

 symbols have a terminal mapping.
 For example, `Foo` in `crate::inner_b` will get resolved from `crate::inner_a::Foo`.
 For usage like `renamed_a::Bar`, the user will need to follow the tree and figure out the fully-qualified path themselves.

+# Limitations

+* No diamond-shape dependency from external libraries.
+We don't pull the external libraries to analyze them so there's no way for us to get the true terminal node out from them.

+* Only `pub use foo::abc` if `foo` is public.
+The type resolver will follow the import path and find the terminal node.
+If `foo` is not public, the type resolver will have to mark the public imported symbol as the terminal node.
+This will create a problem if there're two of them pointing to the same type.
+One solution to this is that we store one of the known public symbol along with its type, one might want to implement this in the future.

+* All constants must be resolvable by the IDL compiler at compile time.
+Otherwise, it will think that `[u8; 100]` and `[u8; BSIZE]` while in reality they might be the same.